 TN Visa Lawyer Houston Immigration

-The North American Free Trade Agreement (NAFTA) was entered into by the United States, Canada, and Mexico and provides for expedited admission of business persons from each country.
+The North American Free Trade Agreement (NAFTA), now known as the U.S.-Mexico-Canada (USMCA) agreement, was entered into by the United States, Canada, and Mexico and provides for expedited admission of business persons from each country.
 Under NAFTA, the TN nonimmigrant classification permits qualified Canadian and Mexican citizens to seek temporary entry into the United States to engage in business activities at a professional level.
 Choosing the right TN Visa Lawyer Houston is critical to your success with your TN visa application.

 What are the Benefits of a TN Visa?